captam3rica/gitNotes/Linux/ArchLinux/arch_install_guide.md

     # lvcreate -L 30G examplevg -n rootlv
     # lvcreate -L 4G examplevg -n swaplv
     # lvcreate -l +100%FREE examplevg -n homelv

+-   To rename an logicl volume use the following command

+    `lvrename [volumegroup-name] [lvoldname] [lvnewname]`

+    or

+    `lvrename /path/to/vgroup-name/lvoldname /path/to/vgroup-name/lvnewname`

 If you want to display the different volumes that you just created: